Hobby Airport (HOU)

-Hobby Airport is located about seven miles SE of downtown Houston, just west of the Gulf
+William P. Hobby International Airport is a commercial & general aviation airport located about seven miles SE of downtown Houston, just west of the Gulf

 Freeway ( US Highway - Interstate 45).

-Hobby Airport was originally established in 1927 as a private airfield, named WT Carter Field.
-In 1937 the City of Houston purchased the air field, and renamed it Houston Municipal Airport.
+Originally established in 1927 as a private airfield named WT Carter Field, the City of Houston purchased the airport in 1937 and renamed it Houston Municipal Airport.

 Airport, in honor of a major benefactor and airport user.
-Within a few months, the name reverted back to HMA, after the US Federal government informed Houston that
+The name was soon changed back to HMA, after the US government informed Houston that

 no federal funds would be granted to any facility named